 to bring you back to my home and love.

 I needed the warmth of your tender body

 Alone, the candle of my life was dark and cold.

 The sound and sense of life were gone for good.

-And then I stopped and thought of where you were.
+But then I thought of where you were.

 I saw you in a better place and waiting there

-for me to come and love you once again
+for me to come and love me once again

 and try to live with open heart and open hand,

 hoping love returns to melt my heart of stone.